metaphizix/BetwayCombinations/README.md

 1. Login automatically using `.env` credentials
 2. Skip interactive prompts (uses provided arguments)
+3. **Validate account balance** is sufficient for all bets
-3. Automatically find suitable matches
+4. Automatically find suitable matches
-4. Place all bet combinations (3^2 = 9 slips at R1.0 each)
+5. Place all bet combinations (3^2 = 9 slips at R1.0 each)
-5. Track progress in `bet_progress.json`
+6. Track progress in `bet_progress.json`
+7. **Auto-retry wrapper** restarts on crashes (up to 5 retries)
-6. Auto-resume if interrupted
+8. Auto-resume if interrupted

 ## Key Features